Garden Tips

 [Flower Gardens] [Bulbs] [Compost] [Mulch] [Zones] [Weeds] [Trees and Shrubs] [Spring Jobs] [Hardening Off] [Lawns] [Wall-O-Waters] [Birds and Wildlife] [Miscellaneous]

 These pages will cover the basics, helpful tips and any shortcuts that we have discovered over the years.
-We encourage you to ask all the questions you may have on our [Garden Questions] page.

 Vegetable Gardens

 The cages sold in stores are not large enough for indeterminate tomatoes.
 (Indeterminate means they keep on growing until frost and fruit ripen over a longer period of time.
 Determinate types grow to a predetermined smaller size and the tomatoes usually ripen quicker and over a shorter period of time.)
 To make cages for indeterminate tomatoes, use concrete reinforcing wire.
 Cut a section of wire, form a cage and bend wire back over itself to lock in place.
-Cut off bottom horizontal wire so you have long ‘legs’ to stick in the ground.
+Cut off bottom horizontal wire so you have long "legs" to stick in the ground.

-Make individual ‘rabbit’ cages that you can use all year around.
+Make individual "rabbit" cages that you can use all year around.
 (These are to keep the rabbits out not keep them in!)
-Cut a section of rabbit fencing and form a circle about 18” to 2 feet in diameter.
+Cut a section of rabbit fencing and form a circle about 18" to 2 feet in diameter.
 Fold back edge to secure.
 In the spring and summer use these to protect your plants in the garden.
 In the winter move them around your yard to save your shrubs and young trees from the rabbits eating the tender bark.

 Flower Gardens